-Thinking about taking A-levels or Btecs, or a mixture of both?
-Both offer paths to university, or into work.
-To help you decide, the qualifications are going head-to-head.
-Here are the key differences between Btecs and A-levels, as well as a few other options you could consider.
+Thinking about taking A-levels, Btecs, or a mixture of both?
+All of these options offer paths to university or into work.
+To help you decide, the qualifications are going head-to-head – here are the key differences between Btecs and A-levels.

 What are Btecs?